 The existing blank facade of the Waste Management Transfer Station is reimaged as a canvas for art.
 This vertical surface is also ideal to attach purple martin houses and other habitat features.
+This side of the canal is critical migratory bird habitat and installations should support them.
 The existing sheet pile wall will host a living green wall of appropriate native plant species.
 Just north of the transfer station, the sloped edge will be cleared of invasive species and stabilized to promote a healthy, naturalized river edge, while controlling erosion.
 Extra bouyant floating habitats will sustain trees as well as other submergent and emergent plants to filter river water and promote diverse habitat above and below the water's surface.

-- Selective clearing of invasive species
+- 1. Selective clearing of invasive species

-Sheet pile wall planters
+- 2. Sheet pile wall planters

-Floating habitat rafts
+- 3. Floating habitat rafts

-Floating trees
+- 4. Floating trees

 - 5. Mural